petterip/purchase-data/README.md

 * GET /purchases/id <br/>get purchases of a specific user ID

 <br/>
-Note: the repository does not contain file 'all_prods.json' which is necessary to for recognizing receipts.
+Note: the repository does not contain file 'all_prods.json' which is necessary for recognizing receipts.
 Please [contact the author](mailto:petteri.ponsimaa@oulu.fi) for instructions how to get it.

 ## License